CUBRID/cubrid-manual/en/admin/admin_utils.rst

     The following example shows how to create a database named *testdb* and assign 256 MB to its log volume. ::

-        cubrid createdb --log-volume-size=256M testdb
+        cubrid createdb --log-volume-size=256M testdb en_US

 .. option:: --log-page-size=SIZE

     This option specifies the size of the log volume page.
 The default value is the same as data page size.
 The minimum value is 4K and the maximum value is 16K.
 K stands for kilobytes (KB).
-    The value of page size is one of the followings: 4K, 8K, or 16K.
+    The value of page size is one of the following: 4K, 8K, or 16K.
 If a value between 4K and 16K is specified, system rounds up the number.
 If a value greater than 16K or less than 4K, the specified number is used.

     The following example shows how to create  a database named *testdb* and configure its log volume page size 8K. ::

-        cubrid createdb --log-page-size=8K testdb
+        cubrid createdb --log-page-size=8K testdb en_US

 .. option:: --comment=COMMENT